rubenmromero/ec2-amis/README.md

 ## Prerequisites

-* AWS IAM EC2 Role (only for executions from EC2 instances) or IAM User with the following associated IAM policy:
+* An IAM User or an AWS IAM Role attached to the EC2 instance (only for executions from EC2 instances) with the following IAM policy attached:

       Policy Name : EC2-ManageAMIs-<YYYYMMDD>